Is your firm still eligible to carry out probate work?

 - In a probate authorised firm, all the principals and owners of the firm are individually authorised to carry out probate work.

 - In a licensed firm (also known as an alternative business structure or ABS), not all principals or owners are authorised for probate.
-Although at least one principal, either an individual or a corporate entity, must be an authorised.
+Although at least one principal, either an individual or a corporate entity, must be authorised.

 Authorised firms must ensure: